 - Provide a warm moist habitat since worms require temperature conditions of between 18 to 25ºC (64 to 77ºF).
 Worm activity will substantially decline when temperature goes below 10ºC (50ºF) or beyond 30ºC (86ºF).

 - Keep the worm bin in a shed or an area that is sheltered.
 The wormery should neither be too cold nor excessively warm.

 - It is important to note that a wormery, if neglected, will generate a bad odor.
 Therefore, if you decide to have one indoors then you should be willing to monitor the unit regularly.

 - The best pH level for the worms is between 6.5 to 7.0 pH.
 The area should also be well ventilated.
-Worms for composting will not bear with extremely acidic conditions.
+Red worms will not bear with extremely acidic conditions.
 They also prefer well-aerated areas that are not waterlogged.

 - Fruit flies find strong odours alluring.
 Even though these flies are harmless they are a nuisance at times.
 If you intend to keep your composter indoors then you should know how to eliminate these flies.
 Use a damp newspaper to cover the wormery.
 You can also bury new waste on decomposed material.